aumpatel3113/SportCred-Web-App/doc/sprint3/PB.md

 - Developed algorithm for score calculation

 ### Debate
-As Jessica Jones, a pro analyst, I would like to be able to respond to posts so that I can get involved in debates to challenge the analysis skills of myself and my opponent.(13)
+As Jessica Jones, a pro analyst, I would like to interact with posts so that I can get involved in debates to challenge the analysis skills of myself and my opponent.(8)

 CoS:
 - Users can access a page to discuss controversial topics and debate